BuffaloWill/burpsuite-project-file-parser/README.md

 ## Search Response Body using Regex

 Note, searching through a response body is memory expensive.
-It is recommended to use MongoDB and search through that.
+It is recommended to store requests/responses in MongoDB and search that.

 Use the `--responseBody=regex` flag.
 For example to search for `<form` elements in response bodies:
 ```